nomeata/gipeda/README.md

 -------------

  * Clone gipedia somewhere, possibly directly into your webspace.
- * Install a Haskell compiler and these dependencies: TODO
+ * Install a Haskell compiler, including the `cablal` tool.
+ * Install the dependencies:

+        cabal install --dependencies-only

  * Compile it:

-        ghc -isrc -O --make src/gipeda.hs -o gipeda
+        cabal install --bindir=.

  * Create a `settings.yaml`.
 You can look at the example file.
  * Clone the repository of your project into `repository/`.
 A bare clone is sufficient, e.g.

         git clone  --bare git://git.haskell.org/ghc.git repository

  * Download a bunch of JavaScript libraries by runing `./install-jslibs.sh`.

 Gipeda does not work without at least some logs, so lets add them.